ibugra/HastaHaklari/README.md

 - REST API for managing views and board results: A simple API for creating, updating, and deleting suggestions, complaints, satisfaction or board results.
 - Uses MySQL for data persistence

+REST API for managing views and board results: A simple API for creating, updating, and deleting suggestions, complaints, satisfaction or board results.

+Uses MySQL for data persistence

 Those who contributed to this project:
 - <a href="https://www.linkedin.com/in/ismail-bugra-tutanc/">İsmail Buğra TUTANÇ</a>